julien-nc/nextcloud-webdav-filepicker/README.md

 Once you've imported `filePickerWrapper.js` you can call the `window.createFilePicker()` function to mount the file picker somewhere in your web page.
 This function returns the component to let you interact with it later.

-Parameters of `createFilePicker(mountPoint, url, login, password, color, enableGetFilesPath)` function:
+Parameters of `createFilePicker(mountPoint, url, login, password, color, enableGetFilesPath, enableGetFilesLink, enableDownloadFiles, enableGetSaveFilePath, enableGetUploadFileLink, enableUploadFiles)` function:

 * mountPoint (String): the id of the element in which the file picker is mounter
 * url (string): the Nextcloud base URL